Can You Sell A Business That Is Not Profitable?

 You Are Not Alone In This Situation

-If you are considering an exit but unsure whether your business is marketable today, the first step is understanding how it would be assessed by potential buyers, and what adjustments, if any, could improve its positioning.
+If you are considering an exit but unsure whether your business is marketable today, the first step is understanding how it would be assessed by potential buyers, investors, and strategic acquirers.
+Explore what adjustments, if any, could improve its positioning.
 If you are in this position, a structured discussion can help clarify the available options and the most appropriate path forward.

 SellMyBiz Pte.
 Ltd. (UEN 202523481D)